hyosung11/Launch-School/Courses/journal.md

 08:37 Going to get Sohee for our marriage counseling session and to get tested for Covid-19 before Don's wedding on Saturday.

+11:12 Studying now, but need to focus on job search and make that the priority as discussed in marriage counseling session this morning.